 When working remotely, and not having those day-to-day interactions, water cooler chats, and in-person team building activities, it’s easy to feel detached from your colleagues.

-This, in turn, can result in disengagement, and in worst cases, lead to mental health issues.
+This, in turn, can result in disengagement, and in worst cases, lead to mental health issues, burnout, and compromised wellbeing.

 For that reason, you need a proper game plan for engaging your remote employees.